home-assistant/home-assistant.io/source/_integrations/iperf3.markdown

 The `iperf3` sensor integration allows you to measure network bandwidth performance against a private or public [Iperf3](https://software.es.net/iperf/index.html) server.

 Enabling this integration will automatically create the Iperf3 sensors for the monitored conditions (below).
 By default, it will run every hour.
-The user can change the update frequency in the config by defining the `scan_interval` for a Iperf3 test to run.
+The user can change the update frequency in the configuration by defining the `scan_interval` for a Iperf3 test to run.

 ## Setup